jmcevoy1984/SpringMVC-Simple-Blog-Test/readme.txt

-#Very Very basic Spring-MVC Blog App with Spring Boot and Gradle
+#Very basic Spring-MVC Blog App with Spring Boot and Gradle

 This is an incredibly basic blog app I created with Spring MVC.